mohammedzamakhan/toddmotto.github.io/_posts/2014-01-19-avoiding-anonymous-javascript-functions.md

 {:toc}
 </div>

-Anonymous functions, the art of the callback.
-I'm going to propose that you never write a callback again using an anonymous function, and I'll sell you the idea now.
 Firstly, what is an anonymous function?
 Something like this:

 {% highlight javascript %}
 document.querySelector('.menu').addEventListener('click', function (event) {